Girls Write the Future – An organisation established by former pupil, Kian Akhavan.

 A note of thanks

-I would like to pay particular thanks to those who made the launch possible: to Mr Michael Palau (OSE) and the School’s Alumni Association, the St Edward’s Society, for their generous financial contributions and support; to Miss Rebecca Ting, the School’s Development Director, for her support and guidance; and to the Warden, my Housemaster, Mr Faulkner, and Ms Picknett, all of whose support, advice, and encouragement were invaluable to me.
+I would like to pay particular thanks to those who made the launch possible: to Mr Michael Palau (OSE) and the School’s Alumni Association, the St Edward’s Society, for their generous financial contributions and support; to Ms Rebecca Ting, the School’s Development Director, for her support and guidance; and to the Warden, my former Housemaster, Mr Faulkner, and Ms Picknett, all of whose support, advice, and encouragement were invaluable to me.